 (ii) Refined performance criteria requirements for in-vehicle battery durability through assessment of further modelling and data collected from real vehicles and the use of NUIs.

-13. This report covers the development of the first version of the UN GTR under phase 1 of the mandate.
+13. This report covers the development of the both the first version of the UN GTR under phase 1 and its amendment under phase 2 of the mandate.

 III.
 Development of the UN GTR